GalvanizeOpenSource/math-essentials-for-data-science/docs/_sources/matrix-decomposition.rst.txt

        [ 0.,  1.,  0.],
        [ 0.,  0.,  1.]])

-Eigenvectors and eigenvalues will play a huge roll in matrix methods later in the course (PCA, SVD, NMF).
+Eigenvectors and eigenvalues are important mathematical identities that play many roles across a range of disciplines